GerardGurgui/ApiRest_jwt_Roles/README.md

 The application uses Spring Security for authentication and authorization.
 Users are stored in a database and JWT is used for authentication.

-Users with the 'admin' role can perform all operations, while users with the 'user' role can only throw dice and view their own data.
+Users with the 'admin' or 'superAdmin' role can perform all operations, while users with the 'user' role can only throw dice and view their own data.

 ## Registration System
 The registration system is based on a token system, which are generated when logging in and are stored in the user's browser.